Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

+In summary, we propose the directed closure coefficients, a family of eight new metrics for directed triadic closure on directed networks.
+We provide extensive theoretical analysis which help explain some counter-intuitive empirical observations on real-world networks.
+Through two case studies, we demonstrate that our proposed measurements are good predictors in network-based machine learning tasks.

 An undirected network (graph) $G = (V, E)$ is a node set $V$ and an edge set $E$, where an edge $e \in E$ connects two nodes $u$ and $v$.
-We use $\degree{u}$ to denote the degree of node $u \in V$, i.e., the number of edges adjacent to $u$.
+We use $\degree{u}$ to denote the degree of node $u \in V$, \ie, the number of edges adjacent to $u$.
 A \emph{wedge} is an ordered pair of edges that share exactly one node; the shared node is the \emph{center} of the wedge.
-A wedge is \emph{closed} if there is an edge connecting the two non-center nodes (i.e., the nodes in the wedge induce a triangle in the graph).
+A wedge is \emph{closed} if there is an edge connecting the two non-center nodes (\ie, the nodes in the wedge induce a triangle in the graph).

-Perhaps the most common metric for measuring triadic closure in undirected networks is the average clustering coefficient~\cite{watts1998collective}.
+Although the notion of triadic closure in general has a long history~\cite{rapoport1953spread,wasserman1994social}, perhaps the most common metric for measuring triadic closure in undirected networks is the average clustering coefficient~\cite{watts1998collective}.
 This metric is the mean of the set of \emph{local clustering coefficients} of the nodes, where the local clustering coefficient of a node $u$, $\ulccc{}{u}$, is the fraction of wedges centered at node $u$ that are closed:

 where $T(u)$ denotes the number of triangles in which node $u$ participates.
 The denominator $\degree{u} \cdot ( \degree{u} - 1)$ is the number of wedges centered at $u$, and the coefficient 2 corresponds to the two wedges (two ordered pairs of neighbors) centered at $u$ that the triangle closes.
-If there is no wedge centered at $u$ (i.e., $\degree{u} \leq 1$), the local clustering coefficient is undefined.
+If there is no wedge centered at $u$ (\ie, $\degree{u} \leq 1$), the local clustering coefficient is undefined.

-Again, to measure the overall triadic closure of the entire network, the {\em average clustering coefficient} is defined as the mean of the local clustering coefficients of all nodes: $\frac{1}{\lvert V \rvert}\sum_{u \in V} \ulccc{}{u}$.
+Again, to measure the overall triadic closure of the entire network, the {\em average clustering coefficient} is defined as the mean of the local clustering coefficients of all nodes:

 When undefined, the local clustering coefficient is treated as zero in this average~\cite{newman2003structure}, although there are other ways to handle these cases~\cite{kaiser2008mean}.
-An alternative global version of the clustering coefficient is the \emph{global clustering coefficient}, which is the fraction of closed wedges in the entire network~\cite{wasserman1994social,newman2001random},
+An alternative network-level version of the clustering coefficient is the \emph{global clustering coefficient}, which is the fraction of closed wedges in the entire network~\cite{barrat2000properties,newman2001random},

 This measure is also sometimes called \emph{transitivity}~\cite{boccaletti2006complex}.